chongwee0312/tripleten_datascience_projects/project 1/README.md

 4. How does loan purpose affect the default rate?

 # Data
-The bank has provided some data on customers' credit worthiness to perform the analysis.
 **Description of the data**
 - `children` - the number of children in the family
 - `days_employed` - work experience in days